wsaihopfsg/vos-scripting-how-to/soln/ROI/roi.rst

 //todo: parameter table for setparam

 ..
 Note::
-  Without any scripting, VOS is able to read up to 64 codes simultaneously at one go within the ROI.
+  Without any scripting, VOS is able to read up to 64 QR codes simultaneously at one go within the ROI.

 `Folder Contents <https://github.com/wsaihopfsg/vos-scripting-how-to/tree/master/code/Soln/ROI>`__
 --------------------------------------------------------------------------------------------------